AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 base\
 	themes\
 		KFO 2x Theme\
-			chatboxes_aastyle\
+			thin\
-			chatboxes_bigger\
+			wider\
 ```
-In this example, if the `chatboxes_aastyle` subtheme is chosen, it will inherit
+In this example, if the `thin` subtheme is chosen, it will use the `KFO 2x Theme` folder for a basis, and then elements included in the `thin` subtheme will be used instead of the elements in `KFO 2x Theme`.
+Partial `.ini` and `.edits

 Currently, the client makes no attempts to differentiate folders for the main theme (such as the `effects` folder) from subtheme folders.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ5NzQxMzQ2LC03NDI4MDUxODEsLTE3Nj
+eyJoaXN0b3J5IjpbLTQ1NTM5OTgzNCwtNzQyODA1MTgxLC0xNz
-U2MTc5MDgsMTc0NDMxMDgzNV19
+Y1NjE3OTA4LDE3NDQzMTA4MzVdfQ==
 -->